Justin Timberlake to headline Super Bowl halftime show

 February 4, 2018.@jtimberlake! #PepsiHalftime #SBLII pic.twitter.com/XreajJiHJu

+This will be the third time for Timberlake to perform at halftime, the most for any entertainer.
 Timberlake's last halftime performance was in 2004 with Janet Jackson, which coined the term "nipplegate" after a wardrobe malfunction led to a record FCC fine.
-He also performed in 2001 with *NSYNC, making him the only performer to headline the show three times.
+He also performed in 2001 with *NSYNC.

 Timberlake is currently working on his fifth studio album.
 His latest release was The 20/20 Experience in 2013.